OsamaAbdulkhalique98/waferaverageremovalrateprediction/README.md

 The project is organized into the following components:

 - `data_processing.py`: Contains functions for reading and processing data.
-- `removal_rate_model.py`: Defines the RemovalRateModel class, which handles training and evaluating machine learning models.
+- `model.py`: Contains different functions that handle the training and evaluation of machine learning models.
+- error_v
 - `main.py`: The main script for running the project, including data processing, model training, and evaluation.

 ## Setup